microsoft/synthlume/README.md

 ### Activate your enviroment

-To activate your enviroment, use one fo the commands below:
+To activate your enviroment, use one of the commands below:

 | Platform | Shell   | Command to activate virtual environment        |
 |----------|---------|------------------------------------------------|